lofyer/ddos-tools/README.md

 ddos-test
 =========

-kinds of tools to test ddos presure
+kinds of tools to test ddos presure.

+__I don't care how do you use these tools.__